Grading and Drainage

 The final grades around your home have been inspected and approved for proper drainage of your lot.
-Our surveyor completes a drainage certification, and then the local building authorities, as well as Parasol, inspect the site.
+Our surveyor completes a drainage certification, and then the local building authorities, as well as Parasol Properties, inspect the site.
 Yards drain from one to another.
 You and your neighbors share an overall drainage plan for the community.
 Use caution when installing landscaping, fencing, or additions t your home to prevent causing water problems on adjacent lots.

 Typically, the grade around your home should slope 1 foot in the first 10 feet, tapering to a 2 percent slope.
 In most cases, drainage swales do not follow property boundaries.
 Maintain the slopes around your home to permit the water to drain away from your home as rapidly as possible.
 This is essential to protect your foundation.
 Failure to do so can result in major structural damage and will void your warranty.

 Exterior Finish Materials